Lois Lane

 Brosnahan had been cast as Lois Lane in the upcoming DCU film

-Superman: Legacy.
-The film will be written and directed by Gunn.
-The
+Superman.
+The film was written and directed by Gunn.
+The scheduled

 Radio | ||